Laura Maud Thompson

 Laura Maud Thompson (January 23, 1905 ― January 28, 2000) was an American social anthropologist best known for her studies of CHamoru culture in Guam.
-She studied many cultures around the world, including many Native American nations, with the self-professed aim of "trying to build an integrated theory of human group behavior that was grounded in actual behavior and relied on rigorous methods of verification to ensure reliability."
+She studied many cultures around the world, including Native American nations, with the self-professed aim of "trying to build an integrated theory of human group behavior that was grounded in actual behavior and relied on rigorous methods of verification to ensure reliability."
 She was the recipient of the 1979 Bronislaw Malinowski Award from the Society for Applied Anthropology.

 Early life and education

-Thompson was born in Honolulu on January 23, 1905, to a Englishman and a mother from California.
+Thompson was born in Honolulu on January 23, 1905, to an English man and a mother from California.
 Her mother homeschooled her and her older sister so they would not learn to speak Hawaiian Pidgin.
 Thompson received her secondary education at the Punahou School.
 She graduated from Mills College in 1927 with a Bachelor of Arts degree and then worked as a social worker for a year in the slums of Boston.
 Thompson enrolled in Radcliff College because Harvard University was not accepting women.
 However, she left after one year.